-In collaboration with the US Partner University, USPCAS-AFS will develop a premier student and faculty exchange program to provide a unique off-campus learning experience to at least 200 students and faculty.
-All PhD students (registered through a stringent process of screening) will be required to complete at least one semester fellowship at the partner university.
-Through this exchange partnership, USPCAS-AFS students/faculty will be able to:
+In collaboration with the Partner Universities, CAS-AFS develops a premier student and faculty exchange program to provide a unique off-campus learning experience to students and faculty.
+PhD students (registered through a stringent process of screening) are encouraged to complete at least one semester fellowship at the partner university.
+Through this exchange partnership, CAS-AFS students/faculty are able to:

 - Spend up to 6 months (or more depending on MoU with USU) at the host campus.